 As a former performer, Marla began her professional career after winning Miss Dance Heart of America.
 This award created the opportunity for her to study with the world renowned Gus Giordano.
 While in Chicago she performed with Gus Giordano Jazz Dance Chicago, The Chicago Opera Theater, The Evanston Dance Ensemble, The Dance Foundation, Dance Explosion, Dancewerks and Indola International Hair Show.

 One of her most proud achievements is being the founder of A Chance To Dance.
 This unique dance benefit was started in 2002 as a way to bring the dance community together to help raise awareness and funding for the prevention of child abuse.

-Angie started dancing at Dance Arts when she was 4 years old.
+Ms. Angie started dancing at Dance Arts when she was 4 years old.
 She enjoys all forms of dance but has always loved tumbling.
 She was a part of the Dance Midwest company.
-She got the opportunity to travel to New York City and take several master classes.
+Angie got the opportunity to travel to New York City and take several master classes.
 She has taken many convention classes for many years.

 Angie graduated from Missouri Western State University with a bachelors degree in Criminal Justice.
 In addition to teaching she is a Deputy Juvenile Officer.

 She enjoys working with all kids.
 She loves watching them grow as dancers and tumblers.
 She loves the entire DAC family.

 Ms Angie is Acrobatic Arts Certified in proper placement and technique for the foundations of AcroDance...including handstands, cartwheels, and bridges!